 - Use a spot marker (paint can) to trace around the hose, marking the outer limit of the beds clearly.

 There are several ways to clear away existing lawns and weeds; the decision comes down to doing it by hand or using a herbicide.

 - Removing by hand involves digging up the garden beds and pulling all the weeds and sprigs of grass from the soil.
 It is important to get as much of the existing plant material out of the soil as possible, otherwise plants regrow.

 - Using a herbicide is simple.
-Spray the area with an appropriate RoundUp or Defender product (non-residual and non-selective) and wait for the plants to die.
+Spray the area with an appropriate herbicide product (non-residual and non-selective) and wait for the plants to die.
 They can then be dug back into the soil where they will decompose.

-It's safe to plant into Roundup or Glyphosate 360 treated areas two to three weeks after application.
+It's safe to plant into glyphosate treated areas three or more weeks after application.

-- Other methods include laying black plastic over the new gardens beds and letting the sun cook the plants and heat treat the soil to kill roots and seeds.
+- Other methods include laying black plastic over the new garden beds and letting the sun cook the plants and heat treat the soil to kill roots and seeds.